 It was this experience that led me to the social work profession – and sparked my desire to witness and share in the stories of others – the good and the bad – with compassion for the suffering that we all experience as human beings.

-I have worked in a variety of clinical settings including the King County Crisis Line, Sound Mental Health, and Asian Counseling and Referral Services (ACRS), providing direct mental health assessments and counseling services in the community.
+I have worked in a variety of clinical settings including the King County Crisis Line, Sound Mental Health, and Asian Counseling and Referral Services (ACRS), providing mental health assessments and counseling services to the King County community.

 Through my work at Asian Counseling and Referral Services, I had the privilege of serving countless immigrant, refugee, and first/second-generation U.S.-born individuals and families.
 I also assisted young people with identifying and achieving their educational and professional goals.

-In addition, I have engaged in advocacy, case management and mental health treatment with children, adolescents, and families throughout King County, providing home visits and school visits to communities in nearly every school district in the Greater Puget Sound area through ACRS.
+In addition, I have engaged in advocacy, case management and mental health treatment with children, adolescents, and families throughout King County, providing home visits and school visits to communities in nearly every school district in the Greater Puget Sound area through my work at ACRS.

 These experiences have helped me to gain a great deal of perspective and experience with individuals, children, adolescents, and family systems.
 They also lend themselves very well to my private practice, as I find themes of change, loss, and uncertainty to be common to all individuals and families.

 I offer an eclectic approach to mental health services – grounded in evidence-based practices such as Acceptance and Commitment Therapy (ACT), Functional Analytic Psychotherapy (FAP), Mindfulness-Based Stress Reduction (MBSR), and Mindful Self-Compassion (MSC) – with an emphasis on connecting with my clients through attentive listening, non-judgmental guidance, and compassionate challenging of fixed patterns and behaviors.